prophile/typ-report/sections/background.md

 -------------

 In 2000, Hughes introduced Arrows\cite{arrows}.
-Arrows are a generalised type for computation, more powerful than applicative functors but less powerful than monads\cite{applicatives}.
+Arrows are a generalised type for computation, more powerful\todo{Reword from powerful} than applicative functors but less powerful than monads\cite{applicatives}.
 A basic arrow, implementing the `Arrow` typeclass, can be considered a cartesian monoidal category with a functor from `Hask`[^mon].
 The `Arrow` typeclass as originally given by Hughes is given in